 At 90°F (32°C), the freezer uses up to 50% more energy than when the temperature is 70°F (21°C).

-The bottom line is that older freezers are already less efficient than newer models.
+The bottom line is that older garage freezers are already less efficient than newer models.
 Using freezers (or fridges) in an uninsulated garage will increase your electricity bill even further.

 That’s a great reason to consider insulating your garage.